Create a Website Account - Manage notification subscriptions, save form progress and more.

 Yes!
-Our Learn to Skate program offers lessons in the fall, winter and spring.
+Our Learn to Skate program offers classes year-round for ages 3+.
 Click here to view our offerings.

-The Furniture and Things Community Event Center includes two sheets of ice.
-For more information, please visit https://www.activeelkriver.com/
+The Furniture and Things Community Event Center houses two NHL-sized sheets of ice, the Cornerstone Automotive Arena and Kiser Construction Arena.

 Exceptions: Rental Properties - Owners may perform building trade work.
 However, all plumbing, electrical & mechanical work shall be performed by a licensed contractor.

 Intend to Sell Property - Owner must be state licensed if performing work on more than one property in a two-year period.
 All other trades require a licensed contractor.

 Tenants in a Commercial Space - Tenants may perform building trade work as long as they have written permission from the property owner.
 All other trades require a licensed contractor.

 For more information on who needs a license, please visit the Minnesota State Department of Labor & Industry website's licensing information page.

 If you are planning improvements to your property and do not want to do the work yourself, the following suggestions can help you select a contractor:

 The Minnesota Department of Labor & Industry establishes the rules for licensing of contractors.
 Most contractors are required to be licensed, however, there are some exceptions.
 You should ask your contractor if they are licensed.
 If a contractor asks you to apply for the building permit, chances are they are not licensed because we verify contractor licensing for all building permit applications.
 Resident homeowners do not have to be licensed to perform work on their own home.
 If you have questions about contractor licensing, contact the Department of Commerce at 651-539-1500.

 The permit holder is the responsible party to ensure the Building Code is followed.